trsav/evolutionary-algorithm/README.md

 ### Mutation
 There exists a certain percentage chance that an error occurs during the crossover of information (here, a value of any coordinate).
-However unfortunately computers are generally quite reliable at doing things like adding numbers (who would've thought!?).
+However unfortunately computers are generally quite reliable at doing things like adding numbers.
 So this random chance of a mutation has to be simulated.
 Here, a random number is created between 0-1, and if this number is less than the percentage of a mutation to occur, a random value is assigned to that specific dimension and individual.

 It is this random mutation that is at the core of evolutionary theory.
 It allows the individuals to explore the search space and (hopefully) converge on the global solution.

- I like to imagine God all those years ago coding his very own implimentation, only to restart his program because it converged on a worm or something.
-Who knows.

 <img align='center' src="https://github.com/TomRSavage/EvolutionaryAlgorithm/blob/master/RastriginEvolution.gif" width="400"> <img align='center' src="https://github.com/TomRSavage/EvolutionaryAlgorithm/blob/master/RastriginEvolutionFUNC.gif" width="400">